Local Gaussian cross-spectrum analysis: Definitions

 \end{theorem}

-\begin{remark} The asymptotic normality results in \cref{th:lgcsd:asymptotics_for_hatlgcsd,th:lgcsd:asymptotics_for_amplitude_spectrum,th:lgcsd:asymptotics_for_phase_spectrum} do not necessarily help much if computations of pointwise confidence intervals for the estimated local Gaussian estimates are of interest, since it in practice may be unfeasible to find decent estimates of the variances $\sigmaz[2]{\!c|k\ell:\LGp|p}(\omega)$ and $\sigmaz[2]{\!q|k\ell:\LGp|p}(\omega)$ that occurs in \cref{th:lgcsd:asymptotics_for_hatlgcsd}.
-The pointwise confidence intervals will thus later on either be estimated based on suitable quantiles obtained by repeated sampling from a known distribution, or they will be based on bootstrapping techniques for those cases where real data has been investigated.
-Confer \citet[ch.~7.2.5 and 7.2.6]{terasvirta2010modelling} for further details with regard to the need for bootstrapping in such situations. \end{remark}
+The asymptotic normality results in \cref{th:lgcsd:asymptotics_for_hatlgcsd,th:lgcsd:asymptotics_for_amplitude_spectrum,th:lgcsd:asymptotics_for_phase_spectrum} do not necessarily help much if computations of pointwise confidence intervals for the estimated local Gaussian estimates are of interest, since it in practice may be unfeasible to find decent estimates of the variances $\sigmaz[2]{\!c|k\ell:\LGp}(\omega)$ and $\sigmaz[2]{\!q|k\ell:\LGp}(\omega)$ that occurs in \cref{th:lgcsd:asymptotics_for_hatlgcsd}.
+The pointwise confidence intervals will thus later in the paper either be estimated based on suitable quantiles obtained by repeated sampling from a known distribution, or they will be based on bootstrapping techniques for those cases where real data has been investigated.
+Confer \citet[ch.~7.2.5 and 7.2.6]{terasvirta2010modelling} for further details with regard to the need for bootstrapping in such situations.